Trevor Ashley

-Early life
+Early life and education

 Ashley grew up in the south of Sydney and studied at the Shopfront a contemporary theatre.
 There he worked with Errol Bray, John Du Feu and playwright Hilary Bell.
 He appeared in Alice with Paul Capsis, and in Peter Pan with screen actor Bryan Brown.
-He also played Passepartout in their production of Around the World in Eighty Days.

-Ashley attended Sydney Technical High School where he studied music and drama, played in the school bands and began writing orchestrations and arrangements.
+Ashley attended Sydney Technical High School, where he studied music and drama, played in the school bands, and began writing orchestrations and arrangements.
 He was then chosen to be part of the Schools Spectacular, and the Talent Development Project under the direction of Mary Lopez.
 He graduated from high school in 1997.